Capel Parc

-There was a chapel in the village, named Capel-Y-Parc.
+There was a chapel in the Village, named Capel-Y-Parc,which is where the name of the Village originates.

+When Parys Mountain was the largest copper mine in the world during the 1780s, the surrounding areas—including Capel Parc—were completely integrated into the local mining infrastructure, agricultural support networks, and transport links feeding into the nearby port town of Amlwch.

 To the south of the village is Melin Esgob (an early 19th century water corn mill), which is a Grade II listed building.